 In the early 1100s, the Manor of Moulsford was granted to Gerald FitzWalter - the son of the Constable of Windsor Castle - by King Henry I. The family became known as the FitzGeralds and then the Carews, as their principal residence was Carew Castle in Pembrokeshire.
 They retained Moulsford as their primary English manor and lived there when attending the Royal Court in Oxford or Woodstock, if not London.
 For 400 years, they resided in a fine medieval manor, perhaps moated, on the site of the present house.
-In 1497, however, it was sold to Bartholomew Reid, who became Lord Mayor of London five years later.
+The most prominent of the family was probably Nicholas Carew (died 1311) - sometimes called Baron Carew of Moulsford - who loyally served King Edward I in his Scottish Wars.
+In 1497, however, the Carews sold the manor to Bartholomew Reid, who became Lord Mayor of London five years later.

 In the latter part of the 17th century the Manor of Moulsford was held by William Gifford and family.
 Giffordís daughter inherited the property and married William Jones, heir and nephew to Sir William Jones, Attorney General to Charles II.